smellyshovel/vue-custom-context-menu/README.md

 </template>
 ```

-> Though the `<context-menu>` component can be located anywhere in the temaplte it's better to always define Context Menus at the top-most level (just like the "cm-for-base-header" is defined).
+> Though the `<context-menu>` component can be located anywhere in the template it's better to always define Context Menus at the top-most level (just like the "cm-for-base-header" is defined).
 Notice also that the `v-context-menu` is a directive, and directives accept an expression rather than a string, so the additional pair of signle quotes is necessary.

-You can also wrap a Context Menu in a separate component so that you can reuse it between different targets located in separate `<temaplte>`s
+You can also wrap a Context Menu in a separate component so that you can reuse it between different targets located in separate `<template>`s

 ```html
 <!-- ListItemTypeOne.vue -->